zxc916684603/ecs/intl.en-US/API Reference/Instances/DescribeInstanceRamRole.md

 # DescribeInstanceRamRole {#doc_api_1161572 .reference}

-Queries RAM roles attached to one or more ECS instances.
+You can call this operation to query RAM roles attached to one or more ECS instances.

 ## Debugging {#apiExplorer .section}